Shooting of Daniel Shaver

 On January 18, 2016, Daniel Leetin Shaver of Granbury, Texas, was fatally shot by police officer Philip Brailsford in the hallway of a La Quinta Inn & Suites hotel in Mesa, Arizona.
 Police were responding to a report that a rifle had been pointed out of the window of Shaver's hotel room.

 After the shooting, the rifle (previously assumed to be a lethal weapon), which remained in the room, was determined to be a pellet gun.
-Following an investigation, Brailsford was charged with second-degree murder and a lesser manslaughter charge and later found not guilty by a jury.
+Following an investigation, Brailsford was charged with second-degree murder and a lesser manslaughter charge, found not guilty by a jury, and later re-hired by his department.

 Backgrounds

 Daniel Shaver

 Daniel Leetin Shaver (December 29, 1989 – January 18, 2016) grew up in Nashville, Tennessee, and graduated from Hillwood High School in 2007.
 He lived in Granbury, Texas, with his wife and two daughters.
 Shaver was employed as a pest control specialist, and was visiting Mesa for a business trip when he was killed.
 He was 26 years old.